 There are thousands of species on the endangered species list and thousands more have become extinct.
 Use the natural fascination and awe children have for endangered animals to reinvigorate their imaginations with these powerful expository writing prompts on threatened species.
 These writing prompts are geared primarily for middle school, high school and college age students.

 → Writing Prompt 1: The honeybee pollinates a third of the world’s food supply.
 The rusty patched bumblebee pollinates blueberries and apples.
-Both are disappearing and will affect the world’s food supply.
-In particular, the bumblebee, which used to be a common sight from the Eastern Seaboard to the Midwest.
-It has virtually disappeared, with its populations as much as 95% smaller than it was just a few decades ago.
-So, for the first time, the United States is considering declaring the bee an endangered species.
+Both are disappearing and will consequently affect the world’s food supply.
+In particular, the bumblebee, which used to be a common sight from the Eastern Seaboard to the Midwest, has virtually disappeared, with its populations as much as 95% smaller than it was just a few decades ago.
+Therefore, for the first time, the United States is considering declaring the bee an endangered species.
 If they do, what impact do you think it will have on the bees?
 Can declaring something endangered save it?
 Can you think of anything we can do to help save the bees?

 → Writing Prompt 2: What if a species, which was once considered to be extinct, was discovered to have survived?
 Write an account of the rediscovery of an animal once considered extinct.